 The King of France who was my real nephew snuck over at least twice a

 year.
-The ruler of Sweden and a slew of Habsbergs starting at the top
+Then there was the ruler of Sweden and a slew of Habsbergs starting at the top

 with head of the Holy Roman Empire and going right on down until you

-had those that were of such dubious quality that you wanted to count the silverware after they left.
+had those who were of such dubious quality that you wanted to count the silverware after they left.